oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 You can optionally install the WebLogic Kubernetes operator into its own namespace.
 If you prefer, you can just install it in the `default` namespace.

-To create a namespace use this command:
+To create a namespace, use this command:

 ```bash
 $ kubectl create ns operator